The Ministry of Agriculture of Ukraine

-The Ministry of Agriculture of Ukraine, situated in Kyiv, is a central entity in managing and promoting the agricultural sector of the country.
-Tasked with liaising with both national and international bodies, the Ministry works towards advancing Ukraine's agricultural interests globally.
+The Ministry of Agriculture of Ukraine, located in Kyiv, serves as a central entity in managing and promoting the agricultural sector of the country.
+It plays a crucial role in liaising with both national and international bodies to advance Ukraine's agricultural interests globally.

 Recent Developments

 In a strategic initiative to boost the competitiveness of Ukrainian agricultural products on the world stage, the Ministry has announced the removal of mandatory registration and licensing for agricultural exporters.
-This move is designed to reduce bureaucratic red tape and encourage more companies to engage in export activities.
+This move aims to reduce bureaucratic red tape and encourage more companies to engage in export activities.

 Impact on the Dairy Sector